It might not make the headlines very often, but Australian veterans’ health is an important issue.

 - If you’d like to be a master chef but don’t know where to start, accredited practising dietitian and advisor to the DVA, Tara Diversi, has created simple, healthy recipe cards specifically for veterans and their families.
 Download them here.

 - The DVA has developed a number of apps to help veterans maintain or boost their health and mental wellbeing.
 ON TRACK with The Right Mix, for example, encourages current and former Australian Defence Force (ADF) members to track their alcohol consumption.

 - Discover more about Australia’s dietary guidelines and healthy diet at Eat For Health.

 - As a veteran, you may be eligible for fully funded dietitian services.
 Visit the DVA for more information.

-- Contact the Veterans and Veterans Families Counselling Service (VVCS) for 24-hour free and confidential counselling on 1800 011 046.
-(Note: from October the VVCS will be known as Open Arms.)
+- Contact Open Arms — Veterans & Families Counselling (formerly VVCS) for 24-hour free and confidential counselling on 1800 011 046.

 - For more info about all the services available to veterans, check out the DVA site.